AANovokhatskiy/pyscarcopula/docs/guide/experimental_models.md

 # Experimental Models

 !!! warning "Experimental API"
     The models in `pyscarcopula.copula.experimental` are under active development.
 Their API may change in future releases.

 ## Overview

-The `experimental` module contains d-dimensional copula models that extend the SCAR framework beyond bivariate Archimedean families.
+The `experimental` module contains `d`-dimensional copula models that extend the SCAR framework beyond bivariate Archimedean families.
 All models use a **single scalar latent OU process**, so the existing transfer matrix infrastructure works unchanged.

 | Model | Class | Latent parameter | Description |
 |-------|-------|-----------------|-------------|